mastersilvapt/SiPoSo/README.md

 3. Start the **supervisor** in a node at the supervisor machine e.g `erl -name supervisor@20.104.85.133 -setcookie supermegapolycookie -kernel inet_dist_listen_min 41161 inet_dist_listen_max 41161`.
 Ports same as point 2.

 4. Use `net_adm:ping('manager@20.126.76.228')` and `net_adm:ping('supervisor@20.104.85.133')` from the observer.
-Load the polymanager to manager and polyworker, polymath and polysupervisor to supervisor from the observer with nl(module_name).
+Load the polymanager to manager and polyworker, polymath and polysupervisor to supervisor from the observer with `nl(module_name)`.
 This makes so only the .beams will be present temporarly in the other machines.

 5. On the **supervisor** do: `polysupervisor:start_link(lenient)`.

 6. On the **manager** do: `polymanager:start()`.

-7. Start a **client** e.g `erl -name client@hostname -setcookie supermegapolycookie`
+7. Start a **client** e.g `erl -name client@hostname -setcookie supermegapolycookie`.

 8. Use `client:list()` to get **available servers**.